 5. Speeds up muscle soreness and recovery

 Cold water showers are widely known to speed up the process of muscle repair.
 Athletes often take cold showers or ice baths to relax their muscles after a hardcore workout or intense match.
 In this study, the researchers analysed 360 people across 17 trials who plugged themselves in cold water after rigorous exercise.
-They found that cold water baths were very effective to reduce muscle soreness.
+They found that cold water baths were very effective in reducing muscle soreness.

 6. Eases stress